Helping You Secure The Appropriate Amount Of Alimony In Livingston County

 A Fair Determination Of Spousal Support Is Possible

-- Ages and health of the parties
+- Ages and health of both parties

-- Length of marriage
+- Length of the marriage and standard of living

 - Education levels of the parties